section-engineering-education/engineering-education/content/articles/kotlin-flow-zip-operator/index.md

  - [Conclusion](#conclusion)

  ### Prerequisites
- To read and understand this tutorial, you need the following:
+ To follow along with this tutorial, you need the following:
 - [Android Studio](https://developer.android.com/studio/index.html) installed on your computer.
 - Understand how to use [`ViewBinding`](https://developer.android.com/topic/libraries/view-binding).
 - [Kotlin](https://kotlinlang.org/) programming language fundamentals.